The digital native brand, Thursday Boots, has been making a name for themselves for years now—you’ve probably been seeing their ads everywhere.

 Thursday Chrome leather is easy to care for.
 Because it’s so packed with natural oils, it really doesn’t need much regular care at all.
 But if you’ve put your boots through something like I did, it’s easy to restore them.

 First, brush off any dirt with a clean rag.
-I use Venetian Imperial Leather Balm but Saphir makes an excellent balm, too.
+I use Venetian Imperial Leather Balm (my favorite leather conditioner), but Saphir makes an excellent balm, too.
 Work the balm into the boot, especially focusing on creases to make sure you’re covering the entire upper.
-When you’ve done that, buff with a brush and you’re all set.
+When you’ve done that, buff with a brush, and you’re all set.

 Thursday recommends you recondition your boots every two months, but I’ve reconditioned twice in five years and my Captains still look great.